gandev/meteor-server-console/README.md

 ## Use

 *    Connection
-     - automatically connects to localhost:3000, connection to other ports with special command ("ws://localhost:3000/websocket")
+     - automatically connects to localhost:3000, connection to other ports with input command ("ws://localhost:3000/websocket")
      - polls the server and connects automatically when server starts/restarts